pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

   <img src="https://github.com/benlye/flash-multi/raw/master/img/flash-multi.jpg">
 </p>

 After a succesful flash your Module is now updated to the newer version firmware using the most common options.
-To change specific configured options you would need to use Option-2, Compile and flash update using Arduino IDE.
+To change specific configured options you would need to use [Option-3](#option-3---compiling-and-updating-firmware), Compile using Arduino IDE and your desired upload method.

+## Option 2 - Flash from TX
+1. If you don't need/want to customize the multi module firmware then you can use pre-compiled binaries available [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases).
+2. If you are compiling the firmware yourself in the Arduino environment with [Option-3](#option-3---compiling-and-updating-firmware), do the following to export the binary:
+- Click **Sketch -> Export compiled Binary**, or press **Ctrl+Alt+S**
+- Locate the file named **multi-stm-x.x.x.x.bin** in the **Multiprotocol source folder** folder (x.x.x.x is the multi version)
+3. Follow the instructions [here](/docs/Flash_from_Tx.md) to upload the firmware using your radio

-# Option 2 - Compiling and Updating Firmware
+## Option 3 - Compiling and Updating Firmware
-## Preparation
+### Preparation
 Multiprotocol firmware can be compiled and flashed with your customized firmware using the Arduino IDE.
 The guide below will walk you through all the steps in many details, don't be afraid by the length it is in fact simple!

 ### Install the Arduino IDE